When you’ve grown to love a product or a service, learning you need to shell out more money to maintain the status quo can be a bummer.

 Some companies follow all of the above advice, then drop the ball instead of running it across the finish line.
 If you’ve ever been taken aback by a sudden price hike, you know what I mean.
 It doesn’t matter how much thought a company puts into a price increase if they can’t communicate with empathy and transparency, and way in advance.

 Research shows customers perceive a price rise as fairer when the company communicates the change directly.
-The breadth of the explanation needs to match the significance of the price increase — i.e.,
+The breadth of the explanation needs to match the significance of the price increase — i.e., a small price increase requires limited clarification, but a big increase requires a lot of detail.

 We’ve learned to be painstakingly deliberate about every aspect of the communication around price changes.
 Our team starts by sending a price increase letter to customers via email and in-app notifications six months in advance.
 We strive for transparency and empathy, giving customers all the information they need to make an informed decision.